dmbarbour/wikilon/docs/ABCRT.md

                     lowest bit is 'refct' flag (1)
                     second lowest bit is 'known deleble'

-A reference count qualifies as a 'lazy' object.
-When we try to observe our refct object, we must either take ownership of the data (if refct is 1), or copy the data (up to the next refct object, which we incref) then decref.
+A reference count qualifies in most cases as lazy or pending object.
+When we try to observe our refct, we must either assume ownership (if refct is 1), or copy the data (up to the next refct object, which we incref) then decref.
 When we first try to copy a large object (i.e. that we own entirely), we'll inject refcts every so many items.
 When we first try to delete an object, we'll mark all the 'known deleble' bits while validating the action.

 The savings from injected reference counts is mostly: